hfp/libxstream/README.md

 Library to work with streams, events, and code regions that are able to run asynchronous while preserving the usual stream conditions.
 The library is targeting Intel Architecture (x86) and helps to offload work to an Intel Xeon Phi coprocessor (an instance of the Intel Many Integrated Core "MIC" Architecture).
 For example, using two streams may be an alternative to the usual double-buffering approach which can be used to hide buffer transfer time behind compute. [[pdf](https://github.com/hfp/libxstream/raw/master/documentation/libxstream.pdf)] [[src](https://github.com/hfp/libxstream/archive/master.zip)]

 ## Interface
 The library's application programming interface (API) completely seals the implementation and only forward-declares types which are beyond the language's built-in types.
-The entire API consists of the **Data Types**, the **Device Interface**, the **Memory Interface**, the **Stream Interface**, the **Event Interface**, the **Function Interface**, and the **Query Interface**.
-All of these interfaces are briefly introduced and presented using a code snippet (below).
+The entire API consists of below subcategories each illustrated by a small code snippet.
 The function interface for instance enables an own function to be enqueued for execution within a stream (via function pointer).
 A future release of the library will provide a native FORTRAN interface. [[c](https://github.com/hfp/libxstream/blob/master/include/libxstream.h)]

 ### Data Types
 Data types are forward-declared types used in the interface.